PewPewLaserGun31/news_api/README.md

 # link to heroku
 https://developstodaytest.herokuapp.com/api/

-It's my first time using docker, so I ask you not to judge strictly :sweat_smile:
+It's my first time using docker and django, so I ask you not to judge strictly :sweat_smile: